eclipxe13/XLSXExporter/README.md

 PHP Office Open XML Spreadsheet (xlsx) Exporter is a project to write xlsx files using PHP.
 I recommend you to checkout the project [PHPExcel](https://github.com/PHPOffice/PHPExcel) that has an excellent support for this kind of files.

 I create this project because PHPExcel does not fit my needs.
-Specifically, I use this tool to export big amount of data to spreadsheets files to be worked and processed by the end user.
+Specifically, I use this tool to export big amount of data to spreadsheets files to be exported and processed by the end user.
 Using PHPExcel consume a lot of memory and raising the "memory exhausted error".

 Projects that does something like this and help me in the process: